Code-Institute-Submissions/heli-sa-portfolio1/README.md

 - [scrimba](https://scrimba.com/learn/design)
 - [whatimarkdown](https://whatismarkdown.com/category/)

-## Development Tools
+## Used technologies

 ***
+The languages

+- HTML5
+- CSS3

-- The project was developed using the following
+The project was developed using the following
   - Gitpod with Visual Studio Code Editor
   - Git and Github were used to manage version control
   - Optimize Images For Web Without Losing Quality